obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 Kubernetes compute management is tightly integrated with the Kubelet and the existing suite of resources managers including the topology manager, CPU manager, memory manager, and device manager.
-While these managers have added functionality that has addressed a varied set of use cases, they do present the community with several challenges.
+While these managers have added functionality that address a varied set of use cases, they also present the community with challenges.

 Adding a new capability to one of these managers is slow moving and difficult due to their complex interactions, the level of prudence required given the potential